cdkini/CareerBot/README.md

 The latest versions of the above (as of 11/19/2019) and Python 3.8.0 are what I've used to write up this bot.

 ### Other
-Create your own credentials file for the bot's token and save it in the main directory.
+Create your own credentials file for the bot's token and save it in the main directory (I've used a file named secrets.py, which is noted in the .gitignore).
 Tokens can be generated from the developer tools within Discord.

 # Usage
 ![CareerBot Functions](images/all_functions.PNG)